U.S. territorial sovereignty: Federal domestic exclaves and federally owned lands

+Currently, federal lands are about 640 million acres, about 28% of the total U.S. land area of 2.27 billion acres.
+Federal lands are administered by a variety of departments, agencies, and quasi-governmental corporations.

-Maritime territory of the United States
+Maritime territory

-The government of the United States of America has claims to the oceans in accord with the United Nations Convention on the Law of the Sea, which delineates a zone of territory adjacent to territorial lands and seas.
+The federal government of the United States has claims to the oceans in accord with the United Nations Convention on the Law of the Sea, which delineates a zone of territory adjacent to territorial lands and seas.
 United States protects this marine environment, though not interfering with other lawful uses of this zone.
 The United States' jurisdiction has been established on vessels, ships, and artificial islands (along with other marine structures).

 In 1983 President Ronald Reagan, through Proclamation No. 5030, claimed a 200-mile exclusive economic zone.
 In December 1988, President Reagan, through Proclamation No. 5928, extended U.S. territorial waters from three nautical miles to twelve nautical miles for national security purposes.
 However a legal opinion from the Justice Department questioned the President's constitutional authority to extend sovereignty as Congress has the power to make laws concerning the territory belonging to the United States under the U.S. Constitution.
 In any event, Congress needs to make laws defining if the extended waters, including oil and mineral rights, are under state or federal control.

 The primary enforcer of maritime law is the U.S. Coast Guard.
 Federal and state governments share economic and regulatory jurisdiction over the waters owned by the country.
 (See tidelands.)

+Disputed territory

+The United States has international territorial disputes with: